yas-sim/dbface-on-openvino/README.md

 **Original DBFace GitHub site:** https://github.com/dlunion/DBFace

 Thie original developer used PyTorch to train the model.
 You need to convert the PyTorch model to OpenVINO IR model.
-You need to run 2 convertion steps to get the final IR model.
+You need to run 2 conversion steps to get the final IR model.
 ```sh
   PyTorch (.pth) -> ONNX (.onnx) -> IR (.xml, .bin)
 ```